 - finishing sea salt

-- Add yeast to your warm water and let bloom while assembling the rest of your ingredients
+- Add yeast to your warm water and let bloom while assembling your ingredients

 - Add the rest of the ingredients, minus the finishing butter and salt, to the bowl of a stand mixer, hold back some of the flour and add as needed